mrchocha/Audio-Streaming-in-C/Docs/DOCUMENTATION.md

 ## Client Side

-Client side when executed gives list of songs initially that are available on the server side.
+Client side when executed, first binds with the provided ```IP-address``` and ```PORT-NO```.
+It then gets list of songs initially that are available on the server side from separate port on which server is infinitely sending data.
 This transmission of songs' list is done on a separate port so that it doesn't conflicts with the port that transmits the actual song.
 And there are some commands which user can write for different functionalities, and they are as follows:

 ```
 ==================== COMMANDS ======================